Supervisor: Sergeant Matt Elzinga

 Phone: (269) 337-8244

-The mission of the Kalamazoo Department of Public Safety (KDPS) Community Policing Special Unit is to identify crime trends that negatively impact the Quality of Life within the various City Neighborhoods and to develop Action Plans that aggressively attack those trends.
+The mission of the Kalamazoo Department of Public Safety (KDPS) Community Policing Unit is to improve relationships and build trust within the community.
+Through these relationships, we will identify crime trends that negatively impact the quality of life within the various city neighborhoods and develop action plans to address those trends.

-In 2012, the Kalamazoo Department of Public Safety (KDPS) Community Policing Unit was comprised of one (1) Sergeant, Four (4) Community Police Officers (CPO), two (2) Kalamazoo Transportation Center Officers, one (1) DKI officer, and one (1) School Resource Officer assigned to Loy Norrix High School.
+The Kalamazoo Department of Public Safety (KDPS) Community Policing Unit is comprised of one (1) Sergeant, Four (4) Community Police Officers (CPO), two (2) Kalamazoo Transportation Center Officers, one (1) DKI officer, and one (1) School Resource Officer assigned to Loy Norrix High School.